microsoft/traceability/examples/bun-toolkit/case-studies/transhrimpment/README.md

 1. **Verifying Digital Signatures**: The fraudulent documents appear legitimate in all ways except for being signed by the wrong entity.
 Digital signature verification reveals they were not issued by the claimed entities.

+2. **Verifying Holder Binding**: When examining presentations of credentials, the holder binding verification (`cnf.kid` field) reveals that some legitimate credentials are being presented by unauthorized parties who cannot prove they are the intended holders.

-2. **Comparing with Legitimate Documents**: By checking what legitimate documents should have been issued (as shown in the table above), you can identify discrepancies:
+3. **Comparing with Legitimate Documents**: By checking what legitimate documents should have been issued (as shown in the table above), you can identify discrepancies:
    - The fraudulent bill of lading claims only 800kg was delivered, but the original purchase order was for 1000kg
    - The fraudulent certificate of origin claims Legit Shrimp Ltd as the source, but Legit Shrimp Ltd never issued such a certificate
    - No legitimate bill of lading was ever issued for the original shipment due to Cargo Line Ltd's hurricane damage

-3. **Tracing the Supply Chain**: The legitimate documents would show the intended flow:
+4. **Tracing the Supply Chain**: The legitimate documents would show the intended flow:
    - Chompchomp Ltd → Camarón Corriente S.A. (legitimate)
    - Camarón Corriente S.A. → Cargo Line Ltd → Chompchomp Ltd (should have been legitimate, but never happened due to hurricane)
    - Anonymous Distributor → Shady Distributor Ltd → Cargo Line Ltd (legitimate but to fraudulent entity)

-4. **Identifying the Fraud**: The investigation reveals:
+5. **Identifying the Fraud**: The investigation reveals:
    - Shady Carrier Ltd stole 200kg of shrimp and forged documentation
    - Shady Distributor Ltd forged certificates using Legit Shrimp Ltd's identity
+   - Shady Distributor Ltd attempted to present a legitimate certificate they weren't authorized to hold
    - The contaminated shrimp entered the supply chain through this fraudulent pathway

 ## Scenario Overview

 A seafood importer discovers fraud in their supply chain when contaminated shrimp products are traced back through forged documentation.
-The investigation reveals a complex web of document forgery, cargo theft, and identity theft that spans multiple countries and jurisdictions.
+The investigation reveals a complex web of document forgery, cargo theft, identity theft, and credential theft that spans multiple countries and jurisdictions.

 ### Phase 1: Legitimate Transaction Setup
 1. **Chompchomp Ltd** (BVI) signs contract with **Camarón Corriente S.A.** (Venezuela)